UAB-Hartman-Lab/server/README.md

 ## Notes

-* Read the `ssh` login message for ongoing server status.
+* Read the `ssh` login message for ongoing server status updates.
 * To change your user password: `passwd`
 * To change your samba password: `smbpasswd`